Best Hikes In Bulgaria: 16 Bulgaria Hiking Spots

 The Vihren peak.

-Probably the most challenging peak to hike in the country, Mount Vihren is also a breathtaking mountain that, from the top, features some magnificent views of the region.
-From here, hikers follow the red marking along the way, as getting lost is not a rare event.
+Probably the most challenging peak to hike in the country, Mount Vihren is also a breathtaking mountain that, from the top, offers magnificent views of the region.
+From here, hikers follow the red markings along the way, as getting lost is not a rare event.

-Along the way, the trail passes endless shrubs and bushes; therefore, it is crucial to wear the right kind of hiking shoes and high thick socks or long pants that protect your ankles.
+The trail passes endless shrubs and bushes along the way, so it is crucial to wear the right kind of hiking shoes and thick socks or long pants that protect your ankles.
 The terrain can, at times, be slippery, so do not disregard this aspect and travel with the right shoes.

 The easiest way to hike the trail is following the King’s Way, which starts at a crossroads next to a river.
 The path to this trail begins to the left and is also marked in red.

-The last part of the trail, which is the actual climb to the peak, is the most challenging part of the trail.
-Here, the terrain gets rocky but quite crumbly and unstable, so be very careful and literally watch every step you take.
+The last part of the trail, the climb to the peak, is the most challenging part.
+Here, the terrain gets rocky but quite crumbly and unstable, so be very careful and watch every step you take.

 7. Hiking To Popovo Lake

-One more stunning hike in the Pirin Mountains is the one that takes you to Popovo Lake, the biggest glacial lake in Pirin.
+Another stunning hike in the Pirin Mountains takes you to Popovo Lake, the biggest glacial lake in Pirin.
 The lake has crystal clear waters and is easily accessible from its starting point, Bezbog Hut.

-Hikers must follow the green-marked hiking trail along a charming and easy-to-walk terrain, with postcard picture views of the region.
-After less than 2 hours, at the crossroads, hikers must take the trail to the left (downhill) and continue along the road for about one more hour to arrive at the beautiful Popovo Lake.
+Hikers must follow the green-marked hiking trail along a charming and easy-to-walk terrain with postcard-picture views of the region.
+After less than two hours, at the crossroads, hikers must take the trail to the left (downhill) and continue along the road for about one more hour to arrive at the beautiful Popovo Lake.

 Vitosha Natural Park